 Dolphins time!
 Training Camp Special: 2 new polls on season expectations and Ryan Tannehill (with my latest column).
 Last day to vote!; plus R.I.P.
 Tony Sparano, modest outlook for Heat, The List (Fins coaches by tenure) & more

 GREG COTE'S RANDOM EVIDENCE BLOG: MIAMI.
 SPORTS.
 AND BEYOND.

-OUR APSE CONTEST-HONORED COLUMNS: The Associated Press Sports Editors writing contest ranked me the No. 5 national sports columnist in the major-outlet category.
+OUR APSE-HONORED COLUMNS: The Associated Press Sports Editors 2018 writing awards ranked me a Top 10 national sports columnist in the major-outlet category.
 Thanks, APSE.
 Here are the nominated columns that earned the honor: At Doral, an annual tradition since 1962 is replaced by silence, and by what's missing / Marlins' Jose Fernandez statue is divisive yet has a chance to serve a greater purpose / NFL has moral obligation to help Buonicontis and Kiicks while it limits future suffering / What led to El Clasico Miami began with Joe Robbie's unlikely, accidental love of soccer / With 59 home runs, Stanton still had a magic season.
 Just hope this wasn't goodbye.

 Revisit our blog often because we update and add to our latest posts throughout the day.